kauralasoo/MTAT.03.239_Bioinformatics/RNA-seq_alignment.md

     module load hisat-2.0.4

-We can now use the FASTA file that we downloaded above to build an index of the reference genome:
+We can now use the FASTA file that we downloaded above to build an index of the reference genome.
+Remember that you should NEVER run any code on the head n

 	mkdir hisat2_index
 	hisat2-build annotations/Homo_sapiens.GRCh38.dna.chromosome.21.fa hisat2_index/hisat2_index